otaviojava/jcassandra-book/04-cql.md

  docker exec -it 66e5f38a3815 cqlsh -u cassandra -p cassandra
 ```

-The whole creation was defined from the `ROLES`.
+The whole creation was defined from the ROLES.
 For example, it is possible to create some users.

-The users `ada` and` alice` created.
+The users `ada` and `alice` created.

 ```sql
 CREATE ROLE ada;